AChinGh/ITIL--v4-Service-Desk-Design/03-SLA-OLA/sla-ola-document.md

 ### 4.6.
 Major Incident Management

 A Major Incident is declared when:
-- critical business operations are unavailable
+- Critical business operations are unavailable
-- more than 50 users are affected
+- More than 50 users are affected
-- organization-wide outage occurs
+- Organization-wide outage occurs

 Major Incident Targets
 | Activity	| Target |